 Private Property boundary: ~3.0mi

-After 3 miles in canyon at private property head west via old road toward Oak Spring jct with AZT and Oak Spring Trail.
-It's about 4 more miles back to the parking area.
+After 3 miles in the canyon at private property head west via old road toward Oak Spring jct with AZT and Oak Spring Trail.
+It's about four more miles back to the parking area.

-Use trails above the Isolation climbing area provide shorter loop options.
+Use trails above the Isolation climbing area to provide shorter loop options.